jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 - `color scheme`: What colors should be used for the coloring?

 #### Show variable names
 An alternative to abbreviating the node labels is showing them in the legend.
+This can be enabled by clicking `In legend`, or disabled by clicking `In nodes`.

 #### Show variable type
 When estimating a Mixed Graphical Model, the assumed distribution of a variable can be displayed in multiple ways: